barriebyron/barriebyron/README.md

 ### Where I've worked

 My professional work experience is on [LinkedIn](https://www.linkedin.com/in/barriebyron/).
+Who can I introduce you to?

 ### Where I live